 Colorado Banding Stations:

-Ela Wildlife Sanctuary Banding Station (September - mid-October)
+Ela Wildlife Sanctuary Banding Station (September to early October)

 Ridgway Banding Station (September)

 Chadron Banding Station (September to early October)

 Wildcat Hills Banding Station (September to early October)